 The closely watched headline unemployment rate is a calculation of the percentage of the Civilian Labor Force, age 16 and older, that is currently unemployed.
 Let's put this metric into its historical context.
 The first chart below illustrates this monthly data point since 1990.

 In the latest report, this indicator rose to 4.8%.
 The age 16+ population increased by 171 thousand, and the labor force (the employed and unemployed actively seeking employment) rose by 76 thousand.
 The number of employed fell by 30 thousand while the ranks of the unemployed grew by 106 thousand.
 In other words, the growth in the labor force was mostly attributable to unemployment growth and a small decline in the number employed.

 Let's look at the same statistic for the core workforce, ages 25-54.
 This cohort leaves out the employment volatility of the high-school and college years, the lower employment of the retirement years and also the age 55-64 decade when many in the workforce begin transitioning to retirement ... for example, two income households that downsize into one-income households.

-In the latest report, this indicator remained unchanged at 4.0% (to one decimal place) from the previous month.
-The cohort population grew by a tiny 5 thousand, but the labor force grew by a substantial 119 thousand!
-The breakdown of the growth is 42 thousand employed, and 77 thousand unemployed, like the broader cohort, about one-third of the labor force growth was in employment, two-thirds in unemployment.
+In the latest report, this indicator remained ticked up to 4.1% (to one decimal place) from the previous month.
+The cohort population dropped by a large 423 thousand and the labor force dropped by a 262 thousand.
+The breakdown of the growth is a decline of 305 thousand employed, and 43 thousand unemployed.
+Most of the labor force growth was due to the drop in the number employed.